-- When using an electric shaver it is important not to press down too hard.
-This is a common mistake and only serves to increase irritation and also the amount of heat coming from the shaver itself.
+- When using an electric shaver, it is essential not to press down too hard.
+This is a common mistake and only increases irritation and heat coming from the shaver itself.

-- Having said that, some electric shavers will be got hot anyway after a certain period of time, so if you have sensitive skin make sure you do the most sensitive bits first before it has a chance to warm up.
+- Some electric shavers will be got hot anyway after a certain period, so if you have sensitive skin, make sure you do the most sensitive bits first before it has a chance to warm up.

-Once you are done you need to clean out the electric shaver to ensure maximum performance and longevity.
-This is one of the aspects of how to use an electric shaver that many people overlook, probably because it is the least glamorous.
+Once you are done, you need to clean out the electric shaver to ensure maximum performance and longevity.
+This is one aspect of using an electric shaver that many people overlook, probably because it is the least glamorous.

-If you dry shaved then you should rub some sort of moisturizing lotion into your skin to restore the moisture balance that was decreased when you added the pre-shave oil.
+If you dry shaved, you should rub some sort of moisturizing lotion into your skin to restore the moisture balance that was decreased when you added the pre-shave oil.

-Electric shavers vs the razor blade – which is the better option for you?
-Although many people will like to tell you that one is better than the other, it really is a matter of what sort of skin type you have, your particular situation and upbringing and what has worked for your skin in the past.
+Electric shavers vs. the razor blade – which is the better option for you?
+Although many people will like to tell you that one is better than the other, it is a matter of skin type you have, your particular situation and upbringing, and what has worked for your skin in the past.

-The very design and aesthetics of electric shavers also mean that they appeal to a wider range of consumers who have money to spend and place a lot of importance on looks in addition to performance and effectiveness.
+The same design and aesthetics of electric shavers also mean that they appeal to a broader range of consumers who have money to spend and place a lot of importance on looks in addition to performance and effectiveness.

-In fact, carefully taking the time to shave with a blade razor will often result in much less irritation than you would get with the electric version so they may be appropriate for men with more sensitive skin who care about getting it right and minimizing pain and discomfort.
+Carefully taking the time to shave with a blade razor will often result in much less irritation than you would get with the electric version, so they may be appropriate for men with more sensitive skin who care about getting it right and minimizing pain and discomfort.

-Razor blades are obviously much cheaper than electric shavers and you can take them with you wherever you go, without the need for an electrical socket or the chance that the voltage might not match what the shaver requires.
+Razor blades are much cheaper than electric shavers, and you can take them with you wherever you go, without the need for an electrical socket or the chance that the voltage might not match what the shaver requires.

-In summary, it is important to understand that electric shavers and razor blades will give a very good shave if the person who is using them knows how to use them correctly, and has done the proper amount of research into matching themselves with a great product.
+In summary, it is essential to understand that electric shavers and razor blades will give a perfect shave if the person who uses them knows how to use them correctly and has done the proper amount of research into matching themselves with a great product.

 Tips For The Perfect Shave

-Many men aspire for a close shave but don’t really take the time to find out how to get one.
-If this sounds like you, then you might be interested in learning about some tips for how to get the perfect shave.
+Many men aspire for a close shave but don’t take the time to find out how to get one.
+If this sounds like you, you might be interested in learning about some tips for getting the perfect shave.

-The blades are obviously the most important feature of a razor or electric shaver, but too many of us go for very long periods of time without even bothering to replace the blades with fresh sharp ones, let alone clean them on a semi-frequent basis.
+The blades are the essential feature of a razor or electric shaver, but too many of us go for very long periods without even bothering to replace the blades with fresh sharp ones, let alone clean them on a semi-frequent basis.

 Shaving in the shower or at the very least using shaving gel or foam is one of the best tips for the perfect shave.
-The hectic lifestyle of the modern man often means that more and more of us are quickly dry shaving using an electric razor before work or engagement and often paying for it the next day.
+The modern man’s hectic lifestyle often means that more and more of us are quickly dry shaving using an electric razor before work or engagement and often paying for it the next day.

-Shaving in a wet environment may seem like just another item to add your to cleaning routine, but the fact still remains that it is one less thing to do once you are out of the shower and dry.
+Shaving in a wet environment may seem like just another item to add to your cleaning routine, but the fact remains that it is one less thing to do once you are out of the shower and dry.

 All these electric shavers are the best seller and top-rated on Amazon and even in the local market.
 So anyone above buy which you think is best for your shave.
-In the end, we include 2 best electric shaver for women.
+In the end, we include the two best electric shavers for women.
 Happy Shaving…!